savantcare/vue-data-table/README.md

 6. Double clicking on a data row executes the first action of that data row.

+7. All actions of a data row can be invoked using just arrow keys and enter.

-7. Pressing enter on a data row executes the first action of that data row.
+    1. Pressing enter on a data row executes the first action of that data row.
+    2. Pressing right will give a box around the 2nd action.
+And then pressing enter will invoke the 2nd action